 In principle, original documents are required to evidence the claim against the debtor and show the existence of a maritime lien.
-The latter is usually shown by provision of a legal opinion, together with copies of relevant rules, in the ship's flag jurisdiction.
-All documents originating outside of Korea require notarization and legalization or apostille, as appropriate, and are needed at the time the arrest application is filed.
+The latter is usually shown by provision of a legal opinion, together with copies of relevant rules, of the law of the ship's flag.
+All documents originating outside of Korea require notarisation and legalization or an apostille, where appropriate, and are needed at the time the arrest application is filed.

-For arrest by way of preliminary attachment, the evidentiary burden on the party applying for arrest is substantially less than in the case of an arrest by way of a maritime lien, even more so where counter-security is being provided by the arresting party.
+For arrest by way of preliminary attachment, the evidentiary burden on the party applying for arrest is substantially less than in the case of an arrest on the basis of a maritime lien, especially where countersecurity is being provided by the arresting party.
 A statement by the arresting party, or the arresting party's lawyer, together with copies of the basic documents showing the existence of a claim against the debtor will typically suffice.

 16. Will your Courts accept jurisdiction over the substantive claim once a vessel has been arrested?

 No. Korean law makes no provision for in rem or quasi in rem jurisdiction.